Music and Performing Arts

 Membership in major ensembles is required of all Music majors and is open to all qualified students.
 Participation in one major ensemble earns 2 semester hours of credit per year.

 The Chorale performs a wide range of choral literature for men’s and women’s voices.
-Concerts are presented on annual tours and in the surrounding area.
+Concerts are presented throughout the year in the surrounding area and on annual tours.
 Auditions are held each fall.

 The Wind Ensemble performs an extensive range of concert repertoire.
-Concerts are presented on an annual tour and in the surrounding area.
+Concerts are presented throughout the year in the surrounding area and on annual tours.
 Auditions are held each fall.